Peer reviewed publications

 In: Archäologisches Nachrichtenblatt, vol. 16, issue 3, Berlin: Akademie Verlag, pp.226-232.

-I described the discrepancy between what visitors to archaeological open-air museums expect and what these museums deliver.
-This I did from an international perspective.
+I described the discrepancy between what visitors to archaeological open-air museums expect and what these museums deliver, from an international perspective.

 Reflecting on experimental archaeology: interview with John Coles